310 N. Suite 1, Winchester Blvd, Santa Clara, CA 95050 (408) 549-1602

 What does bruxism look like?

 Bruxism can present differently in each individual, but some common signs of bruxism include worn, damaged, or sensitive teeth, headaches, jaw pain, earaches, facial pain, and sleep disruption.
-Teeth grinding or clenching can also create a grinding or loud clicking sound that others can hear
+Teeth grinding or clenching can also create a grinding or loud clicking sound that can be heard by others.

 Can bruxism be cured?